sunfounder/arduino_starter_kit/docs/source/8_traffic_light_button.rst

 **Question:**

-During testing, you may notice that the green LED only blinks while the pedestrian button is kept pressed, but pedestrians can't cross the road while continuously pressing the button.
-How could you modify the code to read the button press and allow pedestrians to cross at the same time?
-Please write down the pseudo-code solution in the handbook.
+During testing, you may notice that the green LED only blinks while the pedestrian button is kept pressed, but pedestrians can’t cross the road while continuously pressing the button.
+How can you modify the code to ensure that once the pedestrian button is pressed, the green LED lights up long enough for a safe crossing without requiring continuous pressing?
+Please write down the pseudo-code solution in your handbook.